Safety-Critical Control of Compartmental Epidemiological Models with Measurement Delays: ACKNOWLEDGMENT

 \section{ACKNOWLEDGMENT}

-The authors would like to thank Franca Hoffmann for her insights into compartmental epidemiological models and G\'abor St\'ep\'an for discussions regarding non-pharmaceutical interventions in Europe.
+The authors would like to thank Franca Hoffmann and G\'abor St\'ep\'an for the valuable discussions on this topic.
 This research is supported in part by the National Science Foundation, CPS Award \#1932091.